VRArt1/Helluva-Boss-Balatro/README.md

 Addition of custom ui image for suits.
 Addition of seals.
 Addition of 2 jokers.
-Addition of 2 new unique jokers.
+Addition of 2 new jokers.
 -------------------------------- 1.6.0 --------------------------------
 Adjusted Sallie May and Striker tarot cards to match the others.
 Adjusted tarot character selections to better match abilities.